formlio/forml/docs/workflow/index.rst

     At its core, the workflow internals explained in the following chapters are built around the Graph theory and SW+ML engineering principles, which might feel way too involved from a general data-science perspective.
-Fortunately, this level of detail is not required for the usual day-to-day work with the existing high-level ForML :doc:`operators <operator>`.
+Fortunately, this level of detail is not required for the usual day-to-day work with the existing high-level ForML :ref:`operators <operator>`.

 ForML is providing a convenient API for defining complex workflows using simple notation based on the following concepts:

-* :doc:`Operators <operator>` are high-level pipeline macro-instructions that can be composed together and eventually expand into the task graph
+* :ref:`Operators <operator>` are high-level pipeline macro-instructions that can be composed together and eventually expand into the task graph
-* :doc:`Actors <actor>` are the low-level task primitives representing the graph vertices
+* :ref:`Actors <actor>` are the low-level task primitives representing the graph vertices
-* :doc:`Topology <topology>` is the particular interconnection of the individual actors determining their dependencies.
+* :ref:`Topology <topology>` is the particular interconnection of the individual actors determining their dependencies.

 .. _workflow-mode: